What You Will Learn

 - Containment/Intelligence Development: Restricting access, monitoring, and learning about the adversary in order to develop threat intelligence

-- Eradication/Remediation: Determining and executing key steps that must be taken to help stop the current incident
+- Eradication/Remediation: Determining and executing key steps that must be taken to help stop the current incident and the move to real-time remediation

 - Recovery: Recording of the threat intelligence to be used in the event of a similar adversary returning to the enterprise